MPOcanes/MPO624-2018/INSTALL_JUPYTER_UNIDATA.md

 By the way, you can browse _static_ versions of all these same Unidata notebooks on GitHub.com: https://github.com/Unidata/unidata-python-workshop/tree/master/notebooks/Jupyter_Notebooks.

 Excited?
 GitHub.com is full of so many more great executable notebooks!
 Web-search "jupyter gallery", and explore...
+Or select related topics under [unidata's page](https://github.com/Unidata/unidata-python-workshop/).

-If you like something, they are all free, just use the **Raw** button to download them.
+If you find a .ipynb you like, right-click the **Raw** button to download it to your collection.